Preservation at Historic New England is carried out by two staff teams: Property Care and Preservation Services.

 New and important topics affecting historic preservation in New England and beyond.

-To learn more about our external preservation programs, including the Stewardship Program and our Historic Homeowner membership please call 617-994-6642 or send us an e-mail.
+To learn more about our external preservation programs, including the Preservation Easement Program and our Historic Homeowner membership please call 617-994-6642 or send us an e-mail.